yuvalh10/Autonomous-Gate-Control-System/README.md

 2. **Exit Process:**
    - User sends an exit command via Bluetooth or presses the exit button.
    - If users are inside, the gate opens, the count decreases, and the LCD updates.
-   - If no one is inside, the system displays a "No Exit" message.
+   - If no one is inside, the system displays a "Empty" message.

 3. **Emergency Mode:**
    - Pressing the emergency button forces the gate open.